dprojects/Woodworking/README.md

 * **Step 2:** Unpack Woodworking workbench to `Mod` folder, the `README.md` file should be: `~/.local/share/FreeCAD/Mod/Woodworking/README.md`.
 * **Step 3:** Start `FreeCAD-0.21.2-Linux-x86_64.AppImage` file or FreeCAD in other OS.

-Form more details see: [Woodworking workbench documentation](https://github.com/dprojects/Woodworking/tree/master/Docs#installation)
+For more details see: [Woodworking workbench documentation](https://github.com/dprojects/Woodworking/tree/master/Docs#installation)

 # Documentation